Computer Science (CS)

 Prerequisites: CS-102

-The technology, science, and art involved in the creation and design of computer games is studied.
-The course will emphasize hands-on development of games and consider a variety of software technologies relevant to games.
+This course will study the technology, science, and art involved in the creation and design of computer games.
+The course will emphasize the hands-on development of games and consider a variety of software technologies relevant to games.
+Throughout the course, students will learn the fundamentals of Narrative Design, Systems Design, and Level Design.
+Students will develop a strong foundation in the three primary design disciplines and be able to apply their knowledge directly to the game development process.

 Lecture: 4, Lab 0, Other 0